Effects of Molecular Composition and Chain Length on the Interfacial and Thermodynamic Properties of Cyclic and Linear Polymer Blends: Introduction

 \subsection{Simulation Details}

-Initial configurations were generated by randomly placing cyclic and linear polymers of equal chain lengths within a parallelepiped simulation box.
-The study considered polymer chains of 10 (10Mers), 20 (20Mers), 40 (40Mers) and 60 (60Mers) monomers each.
-The concentration of cyclic polymers in the blend (\(C_0\)) was varied as \(C_0 = 10\%\), \(30\%\), \(50\%\), \(70\%\), \(90\%\) and \(100\%\) for the 10Mers and just \(10\%\) (C10) and \(90\%\) (C90) for the other chains lengths, calculated as:
+We generated initial configurations by randomly placing cyclic and linear polymers of equal chain lengths within a parallelepiped simulation box.
+The study considered polymer chains of 10, 20, 40, and 60 monomers.
+The concentration of cyclic polymers in the blend ($C_0$) was set to 10\% (C10) and 90\% (C90) for all chain lengths, calculated as:

-where \(N_c^t\) and \(N_l^t\) represent the total number of cyclic and linear polymer monomers, respectively.
-For all the composition blends, it all contains 120000 monomers.
+where $N_c^t$ and $N_l^t$ represent the total number of cyclic and linear polymer monomers, respectively.
+Each blend contained 120,000 monomers.

-The simulations were performed using the LAMMPS package\cite{A18}, employing a velocity-Verlet algorithm with a timestep of \(\Delta t = 0.005\tau\), where \(\tau = (m\sigma^2/\epsilon)^{1/2}\) and: $m$: The mass of a particle (e.g., a polymer bead in the simulation); $\sigma$: The characteristic length scale, often the particle diameter or the distance where inter-particle interactions are significant; $\epsilon$: The characteristic energy scale, related to the strength of particle interactions (e.g., the depth of the Lennard-Jones potential well); $\tau$: The time unit in reduced units, derived from the physical parameters $m$, $\sigma$, and $\epsilon$.
-It represents the time it takes for a particle to traverse a distance on the order of $\sigma$ under the influence of the energy scale $\epsilon$.

-.
-The systems were initially equilibrated in the NPT ensemble at \(P = 0\) and \(T = \epsilon/k_B\), where, $T$: The absolute temperature of the system in reduced units, $k_B$: Boltzmann's constant, which relates the average kinetic energy of particles to the temperature while using a Langevin thermostat and a Berendsen barostat, with periodic boundary conditions applied along all three directions.